The Ultimate Guide to STEM Scholarships for Women for 2023

 For students in the sciences, there are plenty of options under the general sciences umbrella, but also for specific fields like physics, geology, biology, and others.

-Offered by a woman-owned business, the SSAI scholarship is intended to encourage the study of physics among groups that are under-represented in science and engineering.
+Offered by a woman-owned business, the SSAI scholarship is intended to encourage the study of physics.
 Applicants must be members of the Society of Physics Students.
 Learn more.

-This merit-based scholarship program is for the benefit of female students majoring in physics, space physics, geophysics, or geoscience.
-Funds may be used for any aspect of education, including tuition, books, housing or travel.
+This merit-based scholarship program is for the benefit of female students majoring in physics, space physics, geophysics, or geoscience who demonstrate they are well-rounded, including non-academic pursuits and/or have overcome obstacles to pursue their studies.
+Funds may be used for any aspect of education, including tuition, books, housing, or travel.
 Applicants must be members of the Society of Physics Students.
 Learn more.

 Women in engineering

 This award is for female students who are studying industrial engineering.
 Schools may be located in the U.S., Canada, or Mexico.
 Learn more.
 (Scroll down on the linked URL to view this specific scholarship, but feel free to skim over the many other opportunities on the page.)

-Women hoping to pursue a career in aeronautical, electrical, or mechanical engineering within the airline industry are welcome to apply for this award.
+Women looking to pursue a career in aeronautical, electrical, or mechanical engineering within the airline industry are welcome to apply for one of these four awards.
 Applicants must be members of Women in Aviation to qualify.
 Learn more.